Press ESC to close

 There are several advantages to DLC coating on watch cases.
 Firstly, its exceptional hardness provides excellent scratch resistance, protecting the watch from everyday wear and tear.
 DLC coatings also offer high chemical resistance, making them resistant to corrosion and tarnishing.
 Additionally, the dark color of DLC coatings gives watches a sleek and modern look, enhancing their overall aesthetic appeal.
 Lastly, DLC coatings exhibit a low coefficient of friction, reducing the likelihood of fingerprints and smudges on the watch’s surface.

-See also How Do I Properly Care For And Maintain My Luxury Watch?
+See also How Do I Ensure The Authenticity And Provenance Of A Vintage Luxury Watch?

 Disadvantages of DLC coating